50 Most Haunted Places in America

 Hotel Monte Vista; Flagstaff, Arizona

-At the Hotel Monte Vista in Arizona, guests have detailed numerous accounts of paranormal activity.
+Guests have detailed numerous accounts of paranormal activity at the Hotel Monte Vista in Arizona.
 In fact, even actor John Wayne was reported to have spotted a ghost here.
-Built in 1927, this hotel has remained a focal point in Flagstaff's culture—which might explain why other celebrities like Humphrey Bogart, Clark Gable, and Anthony Hopkins have come to see the legendary establishment for themselves.
+Built in 1927, this hotel has remained a fixture of Flagstaff's culture—which might explain why other celebrities like Humphrey Bogart, Clark Gable, and Anthony Hopkins have come to see the legendary establishment for themselves.

-For the past few decades, there have been numerous sightings of ghosts in the hotel—including two women who were thrown from the third floor who now try to asphyxiate male guests, and the "Phantom Bell Boy” who knocks on guests doors in the middle of the night to talk.
-The hotel is still open for business—so grab your paranormal tools and go check out this haunted premises.
+For the past few decades, there have been numerous sightings of ghosts at the hotel—including the spirits of two women who were thrown from the third floor and who now try to asphyxiate male guests, and the "Phantom Bellboy" who knocks on guests doors in the middle of the night with the promise of room service.
+The hotel is still open for business—so grab your paranormal tools and go check it out.

-This famous ghost town and first capital of Alabama was abandoned at the end of the Civil War—leaving the town of Cahawba full of empty buildings and creepy cemeteries.
-(During the war, it was used to house some 3,000 Union prisoners of war.)
-Now serving as an epicenter of paranormal activity in Alabama, Cahawba offers ghost tours year-round.
-And even that is somewhat of a miracle.
-In 2006, the town's fledgling visitor’s center was struck by lightning and burned to the ground.
-Linda Derry, the town's historical archaeologist, says the area has been struck by lightening an inordinate amount.
-"They call it the curse of Cahawba,” she told the New York Times.
+Now serving as an epicenter of paranormal activity in Alabama, Cahaba offers ghost tours year-round.
+And even that is somewhat of a miracle: Within the last decade, the town's fledgling welcome center was struck by lightning and burned to the ground.
+Linda Derry, the town's historical archaeologist, says the area has been struck by lightning an inordinate amount.
+"They call it the curse of Cahaba," she told The New York Times.

 Mizpah Hotel; Tonopah, Nevada